gquere/gquere.github.io/sstic2020_writeup/step4.md

 =============
 At about 25kB that's a big one.
 Reversing it took a lot of switching between IDA for static analysis and OllyDBG for dynamic analysis.
 I wish I could tell you exactly how it works, but I'm not sure.
 I also wish I could convey how hard it was for me to reverse it, but I can't do that either.
 So I'm taking a major shortcut in this writeup, and I'm just going to list what I think it does.
 Here's the [full shellcode](https://gist.github.com/gquere/f6e2f948f45d45ab3c07d43c3c66d50d) if you want to play along.

-* Save functions needed later by doing some import hashing
+* Saves functions needed later by doing some import hashing
 * VirtualAlloc() and SEH shenanigans
 * a huge crypto part (uses mov, xor, shr instructions) that uses 4 Lookup Tables (LUT)
 * VirtualFree()